Last updated: September 24, 2022

-The water can be quite deep in some places, but please be careful while swimming as there are lots of hidden rock formations under water that you can’t always see.
+The water can be quite deep in some places, but please be careful when swimming as there are lots of hidden rock formations underwater that you can’t always see.

-Mermaid Pools literally is a deep water hole, surrounded by the sheer cliff walls of the Tahmoor Canyon.
+Mermaid Pools is a deep water hole surrounded by cliff walls and beautiful bushland.

 As mentioned above, the only way into the pool is by jumping off a 15m high cliff.
-There’s also a 25m high platform but that’s only for the true daredevils who have no fear in life.
+There’s also a 25m high platform, but that’s only for the true daredevils.

-And if the jumping bit isn’t risky enough, then climbing back out of the pool via a make-shift rope right next to the slippery waterfall certainly is.
-Accidents have happened in the past so please be careful.
+And if jumping isn’t risky enough, then climbing back out of the pool via a makeshift rope right next to the slippery waterfall certainly is.
+Many accidents have happened in the past.

-The rock platforms above the pool are perfect to just sit there for a bit, have a picnic and enjoy the serenity of the environment.
+The rock platforms above the pool are perfect for just sitting there for a bit, having a picnic, and enjoying the serenity of the environment.

 2. Mermaids Pool to Tahmoor Gorge Circuit Track